marceljs/docs/content/guides/getting-started.md

 ## Prerequisites

-Marcel is a JavaScript tool that is distributed through NPM (Node Packet Manager).
+Marcel is a JavaScript tool that distributed through npm (Node Package Manager).
 To work with Marcel, you have to have [Node.js](https://nodejs.org/en/) installed.
-The `npm` command-line tool, through which you interact with NPM, usually comes bundled with Node.
+The `npm` command-line tool, through which you interact with npm, comes bundled with Node.

 I recommend also installing [Yarn](https://yarnpkg.com/en/), which is an alternative to `npm` for installing packages — it's faster and comes with a few more features.
 The installation instructions below use `yarn` rather than `npm`.